aliyun/alibabacloud-aiacc-demo/tensorflow/bert/README.md

 | speed up | 3.37 | 3.14 |          |

 ## Notice.
-You should rememberusing `ecluster kill` command to kill the instance if you don't use it any more.
+You should remember using `ecluster kill` command to kill the instance if you don't use it any more.
 ![](docs/ecluster_kill.jpg)